Author has written 10 stories for Harry Potter, Star Wars, Inuyasha, Cowboy Bebop, and Fullmetal Alchemist.

 I fought it, apparently for almost three years, but here I am.
 I'm not quite sure if I won or lost, but it looks like I at least dropped the sense of elitism and tea snobbery that threatened to overtake all.

 Long story short?
 I'm trying to cross the gap.
-Yeah,.
+Yeah, that one.
 And I've decided that if more fanfic is what wants to come out, then that's what's gonna happen.

 For now, I'm posting segments of the Ed/Winry Fullmetal Alchemist 100 themes challenge that's been sitting quietly, lost and unattended, on a back corner of a forgotten C drive for the better part of a year, if not longer.
 It survived the compy crash of 2009 (four years on borrowed time- never let your high school boyfriend build your computer) and subsequent migration to Hubert (the laptop; I'll never understand why my electronics have names but my French horn doesn't), as well as the great hard drive disaster of 2010 (for the record, hooking up a terabyte hard drive to an X-Box and hoping that you'll be able to watch some Classic Doctor Who does not work).
 I think after that hell, these drabbles at least deserve to take up space on the digital ether.